jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

     √ Settings Saved.

     ```
-- Configure it to run as a user service:
+- Use the `svc.sh` script to install it as a user service, and start it running as the `github` user:
     ```shell
     sudo ./svc.sh install $(whoami) # [tl! .cmd:1]
     sudo ./svc.sh start $(whoami)
     ```

-Once all of the runner instances are configured I removed the `github` user from the `sudo` group:
+Once all of the runner instances are configured I can remove the `github` user from the `sudo` group:

 ```shell
 sudo deluser github sudo # [tl! .cmd]